alexnathanson/brightsign_simplefilenetworking_autoconfig_/README.md

 * autorun.brs
 * setupCommon.brs

-Also, base should just be the server root folder.
+Also, base should just be the server root folder.<br>
+The / at the end is important<br>
 "base": "http://[SERVER IP ADDRESS]/",

 ## setupNetworkDiagnostics.brs